-Risk reference Risk description Current Rating Target Rating CRR0056 SEND Delivery Improvement and High Needs Funding shortfall High (25) High (16)

-The separate risks on High Needs Funding shortfall and the SEND Written Statement of Action were combined in-year due to the intrinsic link between the two.
+Risk reference Risk description Current Rating Target Rating CRR0056 SEND Delivery Improvement and High Needs Funding shortfall High (25) High (16) Funding shortfallThe separate risks on High Needs Funding shortfall and the SEND Written Statement of Action were combined in-year due to the intrinsic link between the two.
 Following the revisit inspection in September 2022, it was found that the area had not made sufficient progress in addressing any of the significant weaknesses.
 The local response includes the delivery of a SEND Transformation Programme, including revised governance arrangements.
-A dedicated SEND sub-committee of KCC Scrutiny Committee has been formed.

-The significant deficit on the Dedicated Schools Grant reserve has continued to grow, with a forecast deficit of £147m up to March 2023.
-It is proposed that KCC enters into the "Safety Valve" agreement with the Department for Education (DfE), enabling Kent County Council (KCC) to receive funding over a 5-year period to substantially fund the accumulated deficit on the Dedicated Schools Grant (DSG) High Needs Block (HNB).
+A dedicated SEND sub-committee of KCC Scrutiny Committee has been formed. with a fored cant deficit on the Dedicated Schools Grant reserve cast deficit of £147m up to March 2023.
+It is propose Valve" agreement with the Department for Education ed that KCC enters into the "Safety Valve" agreement with the Department for Education (DfE), enabling Kent County Council (KCC) to receive funding over a 5-year period to substantially fund the accumulated deficit on the Dedicated Schools Grant (DSG) High Needs Block (HNB).

-CRR0057 Home to School Transport High (16) Low (6)
+CRR0057 Home to School Transport High (16) Low (6) Audit SENI School Tra contracted.
 This risk was added as a standalone corporate risk in-year, following the Internal Audit SEND Transport Lessons Learned Review Report.
 Demand for Home to School Transport has continued to grow over the year, whilst the market capacity has contracted.
 An action plan has been developed following the Lessons Learned Review which continues to be implemented.

-A public consultation on KCC's proposed new Home To School Transport Policy and Post 16 Transport Policy Statement has been launched, with findings to be discussed at Cabinet Committees in the summer of 2023.

-CRR0001 Safeguarding - protecting vulnerable children 15 15 (Medium) (Medium)
+Post 16 Tra A public consultation on KCC's proposed new Home To School Transport Policy and Post 16 Transport Policy Statement has been launched, with findings to be discussed at Cabinet Committees in the summer of 2023.
+CRR0001 CRR0001 Safeguarding - protecting vulnerable children (Medium) (Medium) following th Services, a this area.
 The risk rating for this risk was reduced from High to the current medium score following the assurance from Ofsted via the outcome of 'Outstanding' for Children's Services, although it is recognised that there is a significant level of risk inherent in this area.
 Work is in progress to address an area for development from the Ofsted inspection relating to social worker caseloads.